Monika Kryemadhi

-Monika Kryemadhi (born 9 April 1974) is an Albanian politician, former member of Parliament and former leader of the Socialist Movement for Integration party.
-She is also the wife of the former President of Albania Ilir Meta.
-Monika Kryemadhi refused the position of First Lady of Albania—delegating the role instead to her eldest daughter, Bora.
+Monika Kryemadhi (born 9 April 1974) is an Albanian former member of parliament, and a politician who served as leader of the Socialist Movement for Integration (LSI) party.
+She is the ex-wife of Ilir Meta, LSI's founder and former President of Albania.
+As of May 2025, she has been under investigation by SPAK for corruption, money laundering and non declaration of assets.
+In March 2026, the criminal case was referred to trial.

-Early life and education
+Life and education

-She was born on April 9, 1974, in Tirana to the Kryemadhi family.
-Her surname translates to "Big Head" which could mean her families were leaders in the past.
-In 1992, she won the right to study in the Faculty of Natural Sciences in the Bio-Chemistry branch.
-In 1999, she performed studies at the George Marshall Center in Garmisch-Partenkirchen for regional security policies.
-In 2000–2002 carried out studies in the Master of Business Administration at the University of Tirana, Faculty of Economy, in cooperation with the University of Nebraska–Lincoln.
-She has also performed other postgraduate studies and got her PhD at the Faculty of Economy of the University of Tirana.
+She was born on April 9, 1974.

+In 1992, she won the right to study in the Faculty of Natural Sciences, and graduated with a diploma in Bio-Chemistry.

-She was married to Ilir Meta and has three children with him.
+She was married to Ilir Meta in 1998 and has three children with him.
+On 21 June 2024 Ilir Meta and Monika Kryemadhi divorced.

-Politics
+Political career

+1991–2017

 Her political engagement began in 1991 when she was one of the founders of FRESSH.
 In January 1992 she was elected a member of the presidency and in May of the same year, she was elected general secretary of FRESSH's congress I and II.
 She served as President of FRESSH until April 2002.
 From 1995 to 2000 she was elected vice president of the Socialist International Youth IUSY.

 Monika was a member of the Socialist Party from December 1991 to September 2004.
-During this time she was also a member of the Parliament of Albania from 2001 to 2005, and also was selected two times to the Tirana Municipal Council for which she was elected secretary of the local government delegation to the Council of Europe.
+She was also a member of the Parliament of Albania from 2001 to 2005, and also was selected two times to the Tirana Municipal Council for which she was elected secretary of the local government delegation to the Council of Europe.

 In September 2004, she was one of the founders of the Socialist Movement for Integration.

-(2017—2025)
+2017–2025

 On 5 July 2017, Kryemadhi became the leader of the Socialist Movement for Integration.

-Although she is the spouse of former President Ilir Meta, she refused to take the honorific position of First Lady of Albania, conceding the post to their oldest daughter.
-On 25 July 2022, Ilir Meta took over the leadership of the Socialist Movement for Integration after his term as president had ended.
+During the presidency of Ilir Meta (2015-2022), although she was his spouse at the time, she refused to take the honorific position of First Lady of Albania, conceding the post to their oldest daughter Bora.

 Kryemadhi served in the Parliament of Albania as a member for Fier from 2021 to 2025.